libmir/dcv/README.md

 - In the new API, all functions accept slice shells as Slice!(T*, N) as input.
 On the other hand, API functions return RC-allocated Slice!(RCI!T, N).
 In this way, ref-counted slices can be passed to API functions like input.lightScope.
 - nogc capabilities of mir libraries and dplug:core are utilized when needed.
 - ThreadPool of dplug:core is used in the entire library for parallelism.
 - class Image and class Figure use manual memory management.
 A call of function destroyFigures deallocates all allocated figures automatically.
-If an Image instance is initialized with non-null ubyte[] data, this time, the Image instance behaves like a slice shell, and it does not try to deallocate the borrowed data slice.
+If an Image instance is initialized with non-null ubyte[] data, this time, the Image instance behaves like a slice shell, and it does not attempt to deallocate the borrowed data slice.
 - All examples are up-to-date.
 Please refer to the examples instead of the docs at the moment.

 ## Documentation (outdated at the moment)